 The plaster in your house might become loose or damaged due to heat or physical impact.
 It may consequently fall off leaving unpleasant patches on the walls.
 These patches require re-plastering so as to achieve a smooth wall that can be painted or decorated.
 But is plastering as easy as just reading an article and doing it yourself?
 Well not always.
 Plastering requires skilled expertise and a great deal of experience.
 Fortunately, you can do it yourself if you are just filling patches on the wall.
 With a DIY guide, you can get the job right without hiring a professional.
 This guide will show you some easy and elaborate steps on how to plaster an internal wall.

 Before you begin the process, it is important to prepare yourself psychologically.
 Plastering is physical work and involves a lot of energy.
 It’s good to have a warm up before you start the job.
 Stretch out the muscles with a few exercises.
-This will help you not to tire easily and reduce the aching that comes afterwards.
+Whether you are renovating your old home or moving into a new house, this will help you not to tire easily and reduce the aching that comes afterwards.

 Step 1: Get everything ready